espressomd/espresso/doc/sphinx/dg.rst

 =================
 .. warning::
    The information found in this version of the Developer's Guide is outdated.
-Please see the section :ref:contact` and ask for advice if you plan to start working on |es|.
+Please see the section :ref:`Contact the Developers` and ask for advice if you plan to start working on |es|.

-.. _Contact the Develoeprs:
+.. _Contact the Developers:

-Contact the Develoeprs
+Contact the Developers
 ======================

 To contact the |es| developers, please write an email to the developerss mailing list: